ShudaLi/rgbd_pose_estimation/README.md

 		   From: http://www.cmake.org/

     Building rgbd_pose_estimation:
-	    As the library is composed of a bunch of headers of C++, no compilation is needed.
+	    As the library is composed of a bunch of headers of C++, no linking is needed.

 	Building the example
 	    1) Install the OpenCV 3.0 Library